dom-dev/data-engineering/README.md

 ## Installation
 For preparation of the environment Python (min.
-2.7) have to be installed and the following packages have to be added to the python installation:
+2.7) have to be installed (we are using latest version of Anaconda "https://docs.continuum.io/anaconda/") and the following packages have to be added to the python installation:
  - BeautifulSoup4 (bs4)
  - pandas